NASAC is a volunteer-run archaeological dive club affiliated to the Nautical Archaeology Society (NAS) and is run by NAS members for NAS members.

 Ongoing projects include ongoing survey of the Normans' Bay protected wreck site close to Eastbourne, which is probably the remains of a Dutch ship from the Battle of Beachy Head in July 1690.

-Also ongoing is the HMS Invincible project.
+Club members are also involved in the HMS Invincible project.
 The Invincible, wrecked on Horse Tail Sands, near Langstone Harbour, in 1758, is a protected wreck site which is currently being resurveyed to monitor changes since the 1990s.

 Several club members are licensees of Protected Wreck sites, affording the club unique project opportunities.
 Guest divers with archaeological interests are welcome to join in club activities.